 When we went to our Camp as kids, my sisters and I would gallop stick horses through the pines, whinnying and tossing our manes.
 We’d even snort, paw the ground and rear up on our hind legs.
 I found my horse fix any way I could get it!

-That’s why it was such a gift when my sister asked me to go horseback riding during a recent family reunion.
+That’s why it was such a treat when my sister, during a recent family reunion, asked me to go horseback riding.
 We drove up to Poncha Pass near Salida, Colorado and pulled in at Granite Mountain Outfitters.
 A nice lady named Sue is the owner.

 It’s been years since I’ve ridden.
 In fact, the last time it was mosquito season and we herded cows through the sage and all over the ranch.
-I kept swatting at flies and couldn’t sit down for days.
+I couldn’t sit down for days.